oopsmonk/documentation/core/1.0/getting-started/get-started-python.md

 ## What you will learn

-If you complete this guide from beginning to end, you'll learn everything from generating addresses to listening for live transaction on the Tangle.
+If you complete this guide from beginning to end, you'll learn everything from generating addresses to listening for live transaction in the Tangle.

 1. [Send a "hello world" transaction](../tutorials/python/send-your-first-bundle.md)